 Teachers have a role to play in supporting children and adolescents to understand anxiety as part of the new RSHE curriculum, as well as needing to feel confident that they can support pupils with anxiety and recognise the impact it may have on the children they work with.
 This micro learning unit includes articles and resources on supporting pupils to understand anxiety.

-Watch these presentations by Shona McCann (Vice Principal, Riverside School) and Polly McMeeking (SEND Governor, Chaddesley Corbett Endowed Primary School), followed by a Q&A session shown below with Jonathan Baggaley, CEO, PSHE Association, facilitated by Cat Scutt MBE, Director for Education and Research, Chartered College of Teaching.
+Watch the presentation by Polly McMeeking (SEND Governor, Chaddesley Corbett Endowed Primary School) embedded below, and Shona McCann (Vice Principal, Riverside School) followed by a Q&A session with Jonathan Baggaley, CEO, PSHE Association, facilitated by Cat Scutt MBE, Director for Education and Research, Chartered College of Teaching.
+Further details can be found on the event page on our Video Hub.